kanungle/2020-DUC-Datathon-Bootcamp-NeilK/README.md

 - [Exercise 2 : Regression Analysis](https://github.com/kanungle/2020-DUC-Datathon-Bootcamp-NeilK/tree/master/Exercise%202%20-%20Regression%20Analysis)
 - [Exercise 3 : Styling Tips](https://github.com/kanungle/2020-DUC-Datathon-Bootcamp-NeilK/tree/master/Exercise%203%20-%20Styling%20Tips)

-You can find the files for each exercise in separate folders of this directory, or simply linked above.
+You can find the files for each exercise in separate folders of this directory, or simply linked here.